abhishek981996/ud036_StarterCode/README.md

 # HOW TO RUN

  -iNSTALL python on your device .
 YOU can visit python official page inorder to know how to.

  -Open python idle i.e the command line for python environment .
 Unix user can use IDLE or terminal as per as thier installation             procedure.

- -Once you have installed python please execute the following from Command Line or IDLE.
+ -Once you have installed python please execute the following from Command Line.

            python -t main.py
+ - idle users have to open the file in idle and then use the run command from idle tools..

    This will open your web browser with the movies specified in main.py